lab1092/blender-manual_ja/manual/render/freestyle/parameter_editor/line_style/color.rst

    Line Style  Color's Distance From Camera modifier

-The :guilabel:`Distance from Camera` color modifier alters the base color with a new one from a given color ramp, using the distance to the active camera as the parameter.
+The *Distance from Camera* color modifier alters the base color with a new one from a given color ramp, using the distance to the active camera as the parameter.

 Range Min and Range Max
    The limits of the mapping from "distance to camera" to "color in ramp".
-   If the current point of the stroke is at :guilabel:`Range Min` or less from the active camera, it will take the start color of the ramp, and conversely, if it is at :guilabel:`Range Max` or more from the camera, it will take the end color of the ramp.
+   If the current point of the stroke is at *Range Min* or less from the active camera, it will take the start color of the ramp, and conversely, if it is at *Range Max* or more from the camera, it will take the end color of the ramp.
    These values are in the current scene's units, not in pixels!

 Fill Range by Selection